Robert Kelly (politician)

 Robert Kelly (6 May 1845 – 26 October 1920) was an Australian politician.
 He was a member of the South Australian House of Assembly from 1891 to 1893, representing the electorate of Wooroora.

 Kelly was a farmer at Riverton, before being elected to fill the remainder of the term of his brother, Hugh Craine Kelly, who had died in an accident.
-He was educated at Adelaide Educational Institution, and already had political experience as a member of the Royal Commission on pastoral lands.
-He was later to make his mark as one of a triumvirate (with Surveyor-General W. Strawbridge and farmers' representative Ifould) in charge of the Pastoral Board.
+He was educated at Adelaide Educational Institution and previously gained political experience as a member of the Royal Commission on pastoral lands.
+He was later a member of the Pastoral Board, forming a triumvirate with Surveyor-General W. Strawbridge and farmers' representative Ifould.